openwisp/openwisp-utils/README.rst

 Adding a generic link
 ~~~~~~~~~~~~~~~~~~~~~

-To add a link which contains a custom url the following syntax can be used.
+To add a link which contains a custom URL the following syntax can be used.

 **Syntax:**